Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 Tape down the inking plates onto a table covered with paper or an oil cloth so the pieces of plexi-glass (or placemats) don’t move when rolling out the ink.

-Cut the foam into circular shapes for the kids and also cut one piece of foam shaped like the cone for yourself to print.
+Cut the foam into circular shapes and also cut one piece of foam shaped like the cone.

 2. Create printing plate